the-teachingRSE-project/competencies/competencies.md

     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     USERS&
-    May have additional skills to safeguard potential future development and maintenance of the software for external users.& Has additional skills or can access support to safeguard potential future development and maintenance of the software for external users.& Needs to safeguard future development and maintenance of the software for
+    May have additional skills to safeguard potential future development and maintenance of the software for external users.
+Resourcing for future maintenance may be a challenge.& Has additional skills or can access support to safeguard potential future development and maintenance of the software for external users.& Needs to safeguard future development and maintenance of the software for